Metrizable uniform spaces: Uniform ANRs

-\begin{remark} A subspace $A$ of a separable metrizable topological space $Y$ such that there exists a homotopy $h_t\:Y\to Y$ satisfying $h_0=\id$ and $h_t(Y)\cap A=\emptyset$ for $t>0$ is called a `Z-set' by some authors including S. Ferry \cite{Fe} and a `homotopy negligible set' by some authors including T. Banakh (see \cite{BRZ}).
+\begin{remark} A subspace $A$ of a separable metrizable topological space $Y$ such that there exists a homotopy $h_t\:Y\to Y$ satisfying $h_0=\id$ and $h_t(Y)\cap A=\emptyset$ for $t>0$ is called by various authors a ``Z-set'', a ``homotopy negligible set'' or an ``unstable set''.
 It is well-known that under this assumption, $Y$ is an ANR if and only if $Y\but A$ is an ANR (cf.\ \cite[1.1(iv)]{Fe}, \cite[Proposition 1.2.1, Exercise 1.2.16]{BRZ}).
-Beware that Z-sets in a more usual sense (of Toru\'nczyk) are something else in general \cite[Exercise 1.2.11]{BRZ} but the same in ANRs \cite[Theorem 1.4.4, Exercise 1.2.10(a)\iff(c)]{BRZ}; homotopy negligible sets in a more usual sense (of Eels and Kuiper) omit the control (see \cite[Exercises 1.2.10(a)\iff(b) and 1.2.12(a)\iff(d)]{BRZ}). \end{remark}
+Beware that Z-sets in a more usual sense (as above but with $t\in\{1/i\mid i\in\N\}\cup\{0\}$) are something else in general \cite[Exercise 1.2.11]{BRZ} but the same in ANRs \cite[Theorem 1.4.4]{BRZ}). \end{remark}

 \begin{theorem} Suppose that $X$ is a metrizable uniform space.
 Then $X$ is a uniform A[N]R if and only if it is homotopy complete and its completion is an A[N]RU. \end{theorem}

 A few months after having written up the proof of Theorem \ref{uniform ANR}, the author learned that its analogue for semi-uniform ANRs (see Remark \ref{Michael&Nhu}(b)) had been known \cite{Sak}.